ember-cli/ember-exam/README.md

 $ ember exam --random=<''|'tests'|'modules'>
 ```

-By default, the `random` option allows you to run your tests in a random order within their modules.
-This means that the test modules will be randomly ordered and then the tests within them will be randomly ordered.
-You can also use `--random=tests` to get the same effect more explicitly.
+By default, the `random` option allows you to run your test modules in a random order.
+This is essentially the same as if you were you to randomize the structure of your test directory.
+You can also use `--random=modules` to achieve the same effect more explicitly.

-If you specify `--random=modules`, it will only randomize the test modules and leave the individual tests in place.
+If you specify `--random=tests`, it will randomizes test modules and the tests within those modules.
+This means that the test modules will be randomly ordered and then the tests within them will be randomly ordered as well.

 ```bash
 $ ember exam --random --seed=<num>